2017-2018 EduBucks Application Now Available!

 All K-12 educators at schools in the WEWAC members' service areas are eligible to participate in the program.
 Teachers may apply regardless of the discipline or subject areas taught.
 Teachers may apply individually or as a group; however, the project must involve water education to be eligible.

-Chino Basin Water Conservation District, City of Chino, City of Chino Hills, City of Covina, City of Glendora, City of La Verne, City of Pomona, City of Upland, Cucamonga Valley Water District, Fontana Water Company, Inland Empire Utilities Agency, Monte Vista Water District, Ontario Municipal Utilities Company, Rowland Water District, Three Valleys Municipal Water District
+Chino Basin Water Conservation District, City of Chino, City of Chino Hills, City of Covina, City of Glendora, City of La Verne, City of Ontario, City of Pomona, City of Upland, Cucamonga Valley Water District, Fontana Water Company, Inland Empire Utilities Agency, Monte Vista Water District, Rowland Water District, Three Valleys Municipal Water District, Walnut Valley Water District

 Projects will be judged by the WEWAC review committee based on the following criteria: